 Sylvester Stallone asked Chuck Norris to include a reference to The Chuck Norris facts (a popular internet meme) in the screenplay.
 Norris's wife Gena O'Kelly suggested him the one with the cobra. ("Chuck Norris was bitten by a cobra, and after five days of excruciating pain... the cobra died.")

 The film reveals that Gunnar Jensen (Dolph Lundgren) has an advance degree of chemical engineering.
-This is a reference to Lundgren himself, who has a degree in chemistry from Washington State University in 1976, a degree in chemical engineering from the Royal Institute of Technology in Stockholm in the early 1980s, then a Master's Degree in Chemical Engineering from the University of Sydney in Sydney in 1982.
+This is a reference to Lundgren himself, who earned a degree in chemistry from Washington State University in 1976, a degree in chemical engineering from the Royal Institute of Technology in Stockholm in the early 1980s, then a Master's Degree in Chemical Engineering from the University of Sydney in Sydney in 1982.
 The character abandoned his career a scientist to work as bouncer in order to impress a girl.
 In real life, Lundgren turned it down to work as bodyguard for his then girlfriend Grace Jones.
 Further, while stuck in the mine Gunnar refers to himself as a "Fulbright Scholar" which Lundgren also achieved in real life.

-The sequel was considered months before The Expendables (2010) was completed and released in theaters.
+The sequel was considered seven months before The Expendables (2010) was completed and released in theaters.
 The first movie's plot was revised during filming so that Dolph Lundgren's character, who was killed in the first draft, could be saved for the sequel.

 The fountain pen that Barney Ross pulls out to write on the napkin is a Montegrappa Chaos limited edition pen that Sylvester Stallone, a long time Montegrappa aficionado, helped design.
 It includes a skull and other symbols inspired by The Expendables (2010).